Philippine MIL Summit

 October 24, 2022, 8:30 AM – 12:00 NN

 To be held in-person in Far Eastern University – Manila, the Global MIL Week 2022 Stakeholders Forum will feature key resource speakers to discuss the most pressing issues in media and information literacy.
 300 students, teachers, and media professionals are targeted to attend this event.
 It will also be livestreamed on social media for interested participants who are unable to join in-person.
-Check the program and other event details here.

 #GlobalMILWeekPH Raffle Draw for MIL Educators